 Centralised Bank Account Register

-The information stored in CBAR is accessible exclusively to the FIAU and national competent authorities and strictly for the purposes of conducting or supporting criminal investigations into or prosecutions of money laundering, associate predicate offences, funding of terrorism or any other serious criminal offence.
+The system is accessible exclusively to the FIAU and other designated national competent authorities for the purposes of preventing, detecting, investigating or prosecuting money laundering, associated predicate offences, funding of terrorism or any other serious criminal offence.

 The amendments carried out by Directive (EU) 2018/843 oblige Member States to establish centralised automated mechanisms for the collection and retrieval of data on bank and payment accounts, as well as on safe custody services.
 Directive (EU) 2019/1153 lays down the rules facilitating the use of financial and other information for the prevention, detection, investigation or prosecution of certain criminal offences.